lgatto/SC-ICS-Proposal/slides/2017_01_31_Rconsortium.md

 c) `2 4 3 4`    (forgot to recycle)
 d) `2 4`        (did not recycle the shorter vector to the longer)

-More examples on the [grant repo](https://github.com/lgatto/SC-ICS-Proposal/blob/master/exercises.md).
+More examples in the [grant repo](https://github.com/lgatto/SC-ICS-Proposal/blob/master/exercises.md).